Illinois Compiled Statutes

 Regional superintendents may operate special education classes for

-housing units located within the educational services region upon consent
+units located within the educational services region upon consent

 of the school board otherwise so obligated.
 In electing to assume the